atherjnoor/UoM-Social-Media-/README.md

 [Link to live demo, if applicable]

 ## Inspiration
-With so much happening across the University of Manchester, students often struggle to stay connected and engaged with campus life.
+With so much happening across the University of Manitoba, students often struggle to stay connected and engaged with campus life.
 We created `UoM-Social-Media` to bridge that gap, providing a platform where students can share updates, discover community posts, and connect with peers seamlessly.

 ## How We Built It
 We crafted this project using Django, a robust Python framework, to power the backend and handle user authentication, content management, and API endpoints.
 For the frontend, we leveraged React paired with Tailwind CSS to deliver a responsive and intuitive user interface.
 PostgreSQL serves as our database, ensuring reliable and scalable data storage.